CIS565-Fall-2023/cis565-fall-2023.github.io/_pages/index.md

 If you think you need to ask permission, you should ask.
 We will most likely approve all reasonable requests.

+## Penn Engineering COVID-19 Impact and Announcements

+Please visit the [COVID-19](https://www.seas.upenn.edu/coronavirus/) for information on Penn Engineering's announcements and information about COVID-19 impact and procedures.

 ## Acknowledgments

 [Joe Kider](http://www.josephkider.com/), [Gary Katz](http://www.linkedin.com/pub/gary-katz/3/a40/a1b), and [Suresh Venkatasubramanian](http://www.cs.utah.edu/~suresh/web/) taught this course before me.